-As one of the leading international associations in ocean physics and chemistry, IAPSO will provide a significant platform for early career scientists to network and integrate into the scientific community.
+As one of the leading international associations in physical sciences of the oceans, IAPSO will provide a significant platform for early career scientists to network and integrate into the scientific community.
 For this purpose, the IAPSO EC has established a Working Group to take it forward identifying three Chairs after a call for nomination sent to National Correspondents in November 2017.

 The website https://www.iapsoecs.org/, is active for scientists who are interested in the IAPSO Early Career Scientist Network, managed by the Working Group.
-For becoming a member of the Early Career Network, people can register at the website The ECS Network is also available on Twitter (@iapso_ecs).
+For becoming a member of the Early Career Network, people can register at the website.
+The ECS Network can be reached via e-mail (info(at)iapsoecs.org) and is also available on Twitter (@iapso_ecs).

 2. To provide advice from the early career network to the IAPSO executive committee, and to communicate key agenda points resulting from the IAPSO directive back to the IAPSO early career network.

 3. To maximize impact and connectivity of the IAPSO early career network by liaising with other national and international networks (e.g. AGU, EGU, IIOE-2, Challenger Society, etc.).